jc & the mu'tet

 The Mu’tet is led by Jeff Coffin, saxophonist from Dave Matthews Band.
-Also a composer, educator, and 3x Grammy winner, you likely also know Jeff from his 14 years with the genre-defying Bela Fleck & the Flecktones (1997-2010).
+A composer, educator, author, and 3x Grammy winner, you likely also know Jeff from his 14 year tenure with the genre-defying Bela Fleck & the Flecktones (1997-2010).

 “Any band that jams like this has earned an exclamation point in the title of its live album…equal parts Galactic and Dirty Dozen Brass Band…(Coffin) enters like a spinning top, corkscrewing his phrases into a tightly wound circle that turns into a cyclone.” – Jazz Times

 “Brilliant transient transcendence.
 Yes it’s good.
 It’s very good…wicked nasty.
 I couldn’t sleep.
 I had several epiphanies.” – Fredricksburg Patch